vmware-archive/pop/docs/source/topics/pop.rst

 Concurrency Models
 ------------------

-Over the last few years now concepts about concurrency have emerged, primarily in the sense of modern co-routines.
+Over the last few years new concepts about concurrency have emerged, primarily in the sense of modern co-routines.
 Coroutines allow for concurrent processing without threading but they also impose unique challenges.
 The POP model presents a way for coroutines to cross communicate in clean and reliable ways, and allow for coroutines to be run without